 Step back in time with me to the 18th century as we explore some of Paris Passages Galeries.
-There were 150 of these covered passages at one time; now fewer than 30 remain and some of these are inaccessible to the public.
-(On the map the inaccessible Passages are marked with a red icon.)
+At one time Paris had 150 of these covered passages.
+Now fewer than 30 remain and some of these are inaccessible to the public.
+(A red icon on the map denotes those passages that are inaccessible.)
 Some of these Passages are classified as historic monuments.

 I think it interesting to note that the Passages that extend from Palais Royal to the Boulevards Montmartre and Italiens all run north-south while those Passages in the more commercial area of St Denis run east-west.
 As you can see from the map, the Passages are concentrated on the right side of the Seine.